pombredanne/AjguDB/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Associate ``key`` with ``value`` against the graph.

-Graph key/value are stores on their own storage backend.
+Graph key/value are stored on their own storage backend.

 ``AjguDB.get(key)``
 ~~~~~~~~~~~~~~~~~~~